It’s been one of those weeks, if not months, for the domain investing industry and the community.

-It all started with Rick Schwartz going on a tweeting bonanza about new gTLDs, also known as new domain extensions, being on life support with the plug ready to be pulled.
+It all started with Rick Schwartz tweeting about new gTLDs, also known as new domain extensions, being on life support with the plug ready to be pulled.

 If you didn’t know, Schwartz is not a fan of the new gTLDs.
-Personally, I’m not a fan and own less than 5 geo domain new gTLDS.
+I’m not a fan and own less than 5 geo new gTLD.

-I’ve always thought they were a bit expensive and more confusing for the general public to comprehend.
+I’ve always thought they were expensive and confusing for the general public.

-Over the past 3 years, I’ve written about the new gTLDs and whether or not they would pose a potential threat to .com, .net and .org domains.
+Over the past 3 years, I’ve written about the new gTLDs and whether they would potentially threaten .com, .net, and .org domains.

-When new gTLDs were originally released, it was believed by many that they were going to top the 90’s domain gold rush as a second coming.
+When new gTLDs were originally released, many believed they were going to top the 90’s domain gold rush as a second coming.

-It hasn’t all been gloom and doom for the new gTLDs, but it sure hasn’t been sunshine either.
+It hasn’t all been gloom and doom for the new gTLDs, but it hasn’t been sunshine.

-And from the sounds of the latest news that Frank Schilling’s Uniregistry is increasing rates for new gTLDs by 3000% (no, i didn’t add an extra 0), it’s very likely that the faint sound of taps is likely to be blaring loudly in the coming weeks and months for those managing new gTLDs at Uniregistry.
+And from the sounds of the latest news that Frank Schilling’s Uniregistry is increasing rates for new gTLDs by 3000% (no, I didn’t add an extra 0), the faint sound of taps is likely likely to be blaring in the coming weeks and months for those managing new gTLDs at Uniregistry.

-To be fair, it’s not all gTLDs, but a few of Uniregistry extensions such as .hosting, .juegos, .audio, .blackfriday, .diet, .hiphop, .guitars and .property.
+It’s not all gTLDs, but a few of Uniregistry extensions such as .hosting, .juegos, .audio, .blackfriday, .diet, .hiphop, .guitars, and .property.

-My best guess is that there’s likely going to be a drop catch frenzy in the making with renewal rates as high as a kite.
+My best guess is that there will likely be a drop catch frenzy, with renewal rates as high as a kite.